Career Timeline of Aaron Gordon: Major Achievements and Milestones

 How Aaron Gordon built a successful career.
 Explore key moments that defined the journey.

-Aaron Gordon is an American professional basketball player currently playing for the Denver Nuggets in the NBA.
-He was born in San Jose, California, and had a successful high school career at Archbishop Mitty High School, winning two state championships and earning the title of California Mr. Basketball twice.
-He played college basketball for one year at the University of Arizona, where his team won the Pac-12 regular season title and reached the Elite Eight of the NCAA tournament.
+Aaron Gordon is a professional basketball player currently playing for the Denver Nuggets in the NBA.
+He was born in San Jose, California, and achieved considerable high school success at Archbishop Mitty High School, winning two state championships and twice being named California Mr. Basketball.
+He played college basketball for one year at the University of Arizona, contributing to their Pac-12 regular season title and Elite Eight appearance in the 2014 NCAA tournament.

-In 2019, the Magic qualified for the postseason for the first time since 2012.
+In 2019, the Magic qualified for the postseason for the first time since 2012, facing the Toronto Raptors in the first round.

 November 8, 2013: College Debut for Arizona Wildcats